top of page

-Speaking of Chris, she drove out to be with me for this last few days of the ride and then to give me and my bike a ride home.
-Chris planned to visit local tourist spots like Monticello (Thomas Jefferson’s home) and Colonial Williamsburg (capital of Virginia from 1699-1780) during the day.
+Speaking of Chris, she drove out to be with me for the last few days of the ride and then to give me and my bike a ride home.
+Chris planned to visit local tourist spots like Monticello (Thomas Jefferson’s home) and Colonial Williamsburg (capital of Virginia from 1699 to 1780) during the day.
 Then we would meet up for dinner.
 Unfortunately, right after Chris arrived she was not feeling well and tested positive for Covid.
 The good news is that her symptoms are relatively mild.
 She has been quarantining in a separate hotel room.
 We meet in safe spaces, but it is mostly too hot, rainy, and/or muggy to hang outside for very long.
-We think she will be “safe” by the time I finish and we can drive home together without throwing on masks.
+We think she will be “safe” by the time I finish, and we can drive home together without throwing on masks.

 Riding